rockettheme/docs/Docs/joomla/extensions/roksprocket/layout_modes.md

     2. **Item Settings** The tab label, icon, link, and description all need to be entered manually as this information is not automatically pulled from a source.
 [25%, 50%, sw]
     3. **Content Provider** Selecting the **Simple** content provider allows you manual control over the module and its content.
 [20%, 80%, sw]
     4. **Add New Item** This button adds a new blank item to the module.
 [35%, 81%, sw]
     5. **Delete** The circular X icon gives you the option to delete a line item.
-This can not be undone, and you'll need to click the icon twice to lock in the change.
+This can not be undone, and you will need to click the icon twice to lock in the change.
 [21%, 33%, sw]

 1. **Rename Item**: The pencil icon gives you the ability to rename an item in your module.